labeutler/api-code-quiz-challenge-4/README.md

 ## Acceptance Criteria

-GIVEN I am taking a code quiz
+GIVEN I am taking a code quiz<br>
-WHEN I click the start button
+WHEN I click the start button<br>
-THEN a timer starts and I am presented with a question WHEN I answer a question
+THEN a timer starts and I am presented with a question<br>
+WHEN I answer a question<br>
-THEN I am presented with another question
+THEN I am presented with another question<br>
-WHEN I answer a question incorrectly
+WHEN I answer a question incorrectly<br>
-THEN time is subtracted from the clock
+THEN time is subtracted from the clock<br>
-WHEN all questions are answered or the timer reaches 0 THEN the game is over
+WHEN all questions are answered or the timer reaches 0<br>
+THEN the game is over<br>
-WHEN the game is over
+WHEN the game is over<br>
-THEN I can save my initials and my score
+THEN I can save my initials and my score<br>

 ## Installation